izi-ecommerce/izi-api/README.rst

 Usage
 =====

-To use the Oscar API application in an Oscar E-commerce site, follow these
+To use the IZI API application in an IZI E-commerce site, follow these
 steps:

 1. Install the `izi-api` package (``pip install izi-api``).